 What Other Factors are Driving the Demand for Metals?

 Higher consumer demand for electronics and autos is pushing up demand for scrap metal recycling, and so are construction projects that include the growth in infrastructure improvements and roadway and transportation expansions.

 The automotive sector may be the one most dominating the metal recycling market.
 Manufacturers need high volumes of metals to make the body of a vehicle, as well as numerous other components of cars.
 A lot of metal scrap is needed from the automotive industry, which has made the automotive metal recycling material market a top aspect of the scrap recycling field.

 This isn’t likely to change anytime soon.
 The strength of the global economy is also boosting the automobile industry as consumers have more money to purchase a car.
-And the automotive industry will be a major driver for demand for metals.
+And the automotive industry will be a major driver of demand for metals.

 In the U.S. auto market alone, car sales have grown from 10 million sold in 2009 to more than 17 million by 2017, with overall sales at a historically high level.
-In fact, 2017 marked the third consecutive year of $17 million sales.
+In fact, 2017 marked the third consecutive year of $17 million in sales.

-And sales of light-vehicles globally are expected to rise to a record 97.3 million units, according to an LMC Automotive forecast.
+And sales of light vehicles globally are expected to rise to a record 97.3 million units, according to an LMC Automotive forecast.

 LMC is projecting a 2.1 percent increase in global demand for cars, with the biggest gains in South America and